nasim2111/Who-Am-I-/README.md

 - [X] Type a description for each category, describe what it means and how it relates to me.
 - [X] Make a cool design for the website title.
+- [ ] Make the website a "modern" theme.
+- [ ] Write full name, also write your birth date and where you with born.
+- [ ] Talk about personality more and detail it.